UziTech/git-menu/README.md

 # context-git package

 An Atom.io package to use git from the context menu.
+You can choose which commands show up in the context menu by enabling/disabling them in the settings.

 ![screenshpt](https://uzitech.github.io/context-git/screenshots/context-git 0.11.0 full.gif)